-The Ultimate Guide to Jinja – Things to See, Do, & Where to Stay in Jinja Town
+Your Guide To Jinja – Things To See, Do, & Where To Stay

 It is a cosmopolitan city and welcomes several locals from different parts of the country.
 There are various tribes, but the biggest percentage is of Basoga tribe.
 You can find other tribes like Baganda, Bagishu, Bateso, Bagwere and more.